5,550m/18,204ft at Kala Patthar

 Is it possible to reserve a trip now and pay deposit later or do I have to pay the deposit at booking/reservation?

-- Yes, it is possible but you'll have to provide us with all of you details and 20% of the whole amount before one month of your arrival.
+- Yes, it is possible but you will have to provide us with all of you details and 20% of the whole amount before one month of your arrival.
 And the other part of the sum must be paid uppon your arrival.

 Is there a possibility of getting separate rooms for the Kathmandu portion of the trip?
 If so how much extra will it cost?